HarborChase of the Park Cities: Balustrade System, Exterior Facade using Manufactured Stone

 The HarborChase of the Park Cities is an assisted living facility mixed within a high end residential neighborhood and upscale office buildings.

 The designers enhanced the brick veneer of this high rise building using elaborate stone cladding.
-The design is achieved using custom manufactured dry vibrant-tamped cast stone.
+The design is achieved using architectural cast stone.
 The architect selected stone color and finish that stood out with the red color brick veneer.

 The aesthetic appeal of the facility is accentuated by extensive balustrade system built using more than 2,100 balusters.